-July 1, 2023 to \June 30, 2026\\\\\
+July 1, 2023 to June 30, 2026

-2. Identification of all ARIZONA@WORK Job Center partners, Chief Executive Official(s), and the Local Workforce Development Board (LWDB) participating in the IFA (See Attachment A)
+- 2. Identification of all ARIZONA@WORK Job Center partners, Chief Executive Official(s), and the Local Workforce Development Board (LWDB) participating in the IFA (See Attachment A) - 3.
+Steps the LWDB, Chief Elected Official (CEO), and ARIZONA@WORK Job Center partners took to reach consensus and/or an assurance that the Local Area followed guidance for the state infrastructure funding mechanism

-3. Steps the LWDB, Chief Elected Official (CEO), and ARIZONA@WORK Job Center partners took to reach consensus and/or an assurance that the Local Area followed guidance for the state infrastructure funding mechanism Maricopa County Workforce Development (MCWDB) staff will conduct a partner meeting in March-May 2023 if requested by the partners after revisions are reviewed and engage the CEO Liaison for feedback.
+Maricopa County Workforce Development (MCWDB) staff will conduct a partner meetings as requested, including to resolve any issues identified by the partners after revisions are reviewed, and will engage the CEO Liaison for feedback.
 Partners will have an opportunity to review all documents and provide any revisions/feedback prior to signing.
-The Infrastructure Funding

-Agreement (IFA) will also be reviewed and voted upon by the MCWDB and the Maricopa County Board of Supervisors (CEO) when the agreement is finalized.
+The Infrastructure Funding Agreement (IFA) will also be reviewed and voted upon by the MCWDB and the Maricopa County Board of Supervisors (CEO) when the agreement is finalized.